 COVID-19 raises a range of financial services issues which financial institutions are managing and will continue managing over the coming months.
 Business continuity plans have already been activated by financial service providers and clients alike.
 The Government of Uganda has also put in place several preventive measures including a partial lockdown that will most certainly test business continuity plans of financial services providers.

+Alice Nalwoga is a specialist finance and banking practitioner, and she advises commercial banks, development finance institutions and investment funds.
 Alice advises lenders and corporate borrowers on domestic and international financing transactions across several industry, commercial, financial and governmental sectors.
 Her experience covers mainstream term loan finance, asset finance, trade finance, real estate finance, leveraged finance and project finance.
-Alice also advises financial institutions on bank regulation and other related compliance matters.
+Alice also advises financial institutions on regulation and other related compliance matters.

 Experience has included advising:

-- Trade and Development Bank for a revolving non-funded facility of USD100 million to Power China Guizhou Engineering Africa Company for the construction of a specialised hospital;
+- Trade and Development Bank for a revolving non-funded facility of USD100 million to Power China Guizhou Engineering Africa Company for the construction of a specialised hospital.

-- Dfcu Limited, for a USD50 million bridging finance facility from Arise B.V. (a specialist development finance vehicle sponsored by Norfund, FMO and Rabobank) in connection with dfcu Limited’s banking subsidiary’s acquisition of Crane Bank Limited;
+- dfcu Limited for a USD50 million bridging finance facility from Arise B.V (a specialist development finance vehicle sponsored by Norfund, FMO and Rabobank) in connection with dfcu Limited’s banking subsidiary’s acquisition of Crane Bank Limited.

-- Uganda Law Society
+- Member of the Uganda Law Society.